 Ahaha.
 Ha.
 Naïve is putting it mildly.

-As with every other surprise thrown at us by our precocious daughter, I didn’t take into account the fact that I was dealing with another human being, a headstrong and tenacious little girl, no less – with her mother’s blood coursing through her veins.
+As with every other surprise thrown at us by our precocious daughter, I didn’t take into account the fact that I was dealing with another human being, a headstrong and tenacious little girl – with her mother’s blood coursing through her veins.

 But I did get there, and surprisingly simply…